 The field chair sends a written notification to the student of the field committee's assessment, normally within three weeks of the examination.
-If a student wishes to apply their first examination towards a Master's degree, they must contact the program coordinator who will work with them to complete the Application for Admission to Master's Candidacy.
+If a student wishes to apply their examination towards a Master's degree, they must contact the program coordinator who will work with them to complete the Application for Admission to Master's Candidacy.

-For students seeking the Ph.D. degree, the second comprehensive exam is a departmental requirement only.
-Forms to be filed on completion of this exam are available through the Graduate Studies program coordinator and are for departmental use only.
+For students seeking the Ph.D. degree, forms to be filed on completion of the exam are available through the Graduate Studies program coordinator and are for departmental use only.